 - In RCN series, the enemy ships are often captured and used against them.

-- In Sven Hassel's fictions of WW 2, the lads are often sent on suicide missions or are otherwise caught behind Russian lines and need to get home.
+- In Sven Hassel's World War II fiction, the lads are often sent on suicide missions or are otherwise caught behind Russian lines and need to get home.
 This invariably ends up in escapades in Soviet kit they do not know how to use and have to figure out on the spot.